DECAfpga/DECA_board/Sdram_mister_deca/README_3pins.md

     * T2) 8 minutes at 120 MHz.
 Falls to 110 MHz.
 Test ended.
     * T3) Manual mode 120 MHz:   15  minutes at 120 MHz (66 min @120MHz with 1 error)
     * T4) Manual mode 120 MHz:   14:02       22   minutes at 120 MHz
+  * Result: 120 MHz
+  * Notes:
+    * CKE, DQMH/L pins have been connected with 23 cm duponts
+* "O3" dual memory (tested by Rhoderik):
+  * Start in auto mode and frecuency falls to 130 MHz.
+  * Stable phase
+    * Some tests show that after some minutes falls to 120 MHz
+    * Test 22 min at 120 MHz
+  * Result: 120 MHz
+  * Notes:
+    * CKE, DQMH/L pins have been connected with long duponts
 * XS 2.2 Mister module 32 MB
   * Start in auto mode and frecuency falls to 160 MHz.
   * many tests made and is always stable at 160 MHz